malles/theme-dolce/README.md

 # Dolce Theme

-A very clean and simple theme great for blogging.
+A modern theme great for portfolios and products.